f1tenth/vesc/README.md

-# vesc
+# Veddar VESC Interface

-VESC 6 driver
+Packages to interface with Veddar VESC motor controllers.
+See https://vesc-project.com/ for details